jontmy/govtech-onecv-assessment/README.md

 ```
 cd govtech-onecv-assessment
 ```
-3. If you do not already have a MySQL database, create one.
+3. If you do not already have a MySQL database, create one for the purpose of this application.
 ```
 mysql -u <username> -p
 ```